sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 </LayoutModificationTemplate>
 ```

-The number of tiles you select will be divided evenly between the two columns in the Start menu.
-For example, if you choose to show 6 medium tiles per row,each columns will contain 3 tiles.
+The number of tiles you select will be divided evenly between the two columns in the Start layout.
+For example, if you choose to show 6 medium tiles per row, each columns will contain 3 tiles.

-## Customize OEM Groups in the Start menu
+## Customize OEM Groups in the Start layout

 You can pin tiles in two OEM groups.
-OEM groups are added at the bottom, right corner of the Start menu.
-The first, bigger OEM group displays the first two rows by default, with only the titles of the tiles on the third row displaying.
+The two OEM groups are added at the bottom, right corner of the Start layout.
+The first, bigger OEM group displays the first two rows of tiles by default, with only the titles of the tiles on the third row displaying.
 The second, smaller OEM group displays only the titles of the top row.

 If you have `StartTileGroupCellWidth` set to 6, the OEM groups will be 3 medium tiles wide by 3 high.
-If you have `StartTileGroupCellWidth` set to 8, the OEM groups will be 4 medium tiles wide.
-OEM group one is 3 tiles high by 4 wide, and OEM group two is 2 high by 4 wide.
+If you have `StartTileGroupCellWidth` set to 8, the OEM groups will be 4 medium tiles wide (group one is 3 tiles high by 4 wide, and group two is 2 high by 4 wide).

-You will not be able to manipulate or otherwise change the Microsoft groups and tiles within them.
-To determine the overall look of the Start menu, the default layout is applied based on SKU and region, and then the `LayoutModification.xml` or `Unattend.xml` file is processed.

 Here is an example that shows where the two OEM groups appear in Start: